Yuri Gagarin: After the Vostok 1 flight

-Gagarin's flight was a triumph for the Soviet space programme and he became a national hero of the Soviet Union and Eastern Bloc, as well as a worldwide celebrity.
+Gagarin's flight was a triumph for the Soviet space programme and he became a national hero of the Soviet Union and the Eastern Bloc, as well as a worldwide celebrity.
 Newspapers around the globe published his biography and details of his flight.
 He was escorted in a long motorcade of high-ranking officials through the streets of Moscow to the Kremlin where, in a lavish ceremony, Nikita Khrushchev awarded him the title Hero of the Soviet Union.
 Other cities in the Soviet Union also held mass demonstrations, the scale of which were second only to the World War II Victory Parades.

 Gagarin gained a reputation as an adept public figure and was noted for his charismatic smile.
 On 15 April 1961, accompanied by officials from the Soviet Academy of Sciences, he answered questions at a press conference in Moscow reportedly attended by 1,000 reporters.
 Gagarin visited the United Kingdom three months after the Vostok 1 mission, going to London and Manchester.
 While in Manchester, despite heavy rain, he refused an umbrella, insisted that the roof of the convertible car he was riding in remain open, and stood so the cheering crowds could see him.
 Gagarin toured widely abroad, accepting the invitation of about 30 countries in the years following his flight.
-In just the first four months, he also went to Brazil, Bulgaria, Canada, Cuba, Czechoslovakia, Finland, Hungary, and Iceland.
+In just the first four months, he also went to Poland, Brazil, Bulgaria, Canada, Cuba, Czechoslovakia, Finland, Hungary, and Iceland.
 Because of his popularity, US president John F. Kennedy barred Gagarin from visiting the United States.